Dheeraj Sarna

 Dheeraj Sarna is an Indian television actor, writer and producer.
 He is known for portraying the role of Yash on Kutumb (TV series) and lead role of Amarnath Awasthi on the comedy show Belan Wali Bahu, that aired on Colors TV.
+He is also known as the director of 2024 Hindi film, Sabarmati Report.

 Career

 Sarna started his acting career in the year 2000 by guest starring in an episode of Kaahin Kissii Roz as Aseem.
 In the same year he was cast in a TV show Kutumb as Yash, the show written by himself.
 He then took a long break from acting from 2002 to 2017, so he could focus on writing for different shows and films including Koi Aap Sa and Kis Kisko Pyaar Karoon, the two films that he wrote a screenplay for.
 In early 2018, he returned to acting when he was cast in the comedy television series Belan Wali Bahu, opposite Krystle D'Souza, that premiered in January 2018.
 The show was written and produced by himself.